hosuseri/h8boot/README.md

 # h8boot
 ## WHAT'S THIS?
-This flashes an H8 3694 (Renesas Electronics) @20MHz board connected by a serial line to a GNU/Linux machine.
+This flashes an H8/3694F (Renesas) @20MHz board connected by a serial line to a GNU/Linux machine.

 ## PREPARING
 Install the binutils-h8300-hms and gcc-h8300-hms packages.